 - None Such River Fault - State of Maine Critical Area

-- Deer Wintering Areas- as shown on the Inland Fisheries and Wildlife Essential Habitat maps (link to Inland Fisheries and Wildlife)
+- Deer Wintering Areas- as shown on the Inland Fisheries and Wildlife Essential Habitat maps

 - Rendezvous Point, Cemetery Springs, Phillips Road, Jenkins Road, Heath Road, Seal Rock, Short Pond and Long Pond